RTEMS/rtems-docs/eng/req/items.rst

     description.

 epilogue
     The attribute value shall be an optional string.
-If the attribute value is present, then it shall be the test case epilogue code.
+If the value is present, then it shall be the test case epilogue code.
 The epilogue code is placed in the test case body after the test case actions.

 fixture
     The attribute value shall be an optional string.
-If the attribute value is present, then it shall be a pointer to the test case fixture.
+If the value is present, then it shall be a pointer to the test case fixture.
 The test case fixture pointer declaration may be provided by the test case support code or via an included header file.

 includes
     The attribute value shall be a list of strings.
 It shall be a list of